Four Seasons: Variations in American Vitalist Film Comedy

 This is not an argument that mass-audience Hollywood productions are essentially better art than “legitimate” theatre with its smaller audience.
 It is rather an argument that smaller audience does not necessarily signify superior art, nor does expense of production have any necessary relationship to artistic effect.
 We blind ourselves if we assume a Hollywood production must be artistically cheap.

-Furthermore, it is easily argued that since the last half of the last century, most of the great advances in dramatic production have taken place in film.
+Furthermore, it is easily argued that at least from the `940’s, most of the great advances in dramatic production have taken place in film.
 It is film which is on a massive scale exploring modern themes, such as fear of commitment, cultures in collision, the unfinished business of the quite old, the individual confronted with media-reinforced claims of meaninglessness, and the like.
-And it is film which on a massive scale exploring new dramatic forms, such as the mockumentary and senior comedy.
+And it is film which is on a massive scale exploring new dramatic forms, such as the mockumentary and senior comedy.
 Not all of these experiments are equally artistic, and not all will have an equally long-lasting impact on the development of dramatic literature.
 But many are highly artistic achievements.
 Prejudicial dismissal of Hollywood productions as inartistic is cheap criticism.

 These changes, moreover, are hardly cosmetic.
 “Just We Two,” in the movie a duet between the Prince and Kathie, was originally a duet between Princess Johanna and a certain Count Tarnitz, with whom she is in love but whom she will have to relinquish for reasons of state.
 The operetta, in other words, moves toward the simultaneous stories of two royals, both of whom must give up true love for a state-benefitting marriage.
 The movie, on the other hand, uses the Princess’ repugnance for Prince Karl’s militarily precise training as the first cause of Karl’s education at Heidelberg, but thereafter, the film script moves resolutely forward as the story of one man’s education.